-Determination: In Place
+Determination: In Place But Needs Improvement

-Finland's domestic legislative framework is in place and contains all of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (SRs 1.1 - 1.3).
-It also provides for a framework to enforce the requirements (SR 1.4).
+Croatia's domestic legislative framework is in place and contains most of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures, but it needs improvement in one area relating to the framework to enforce the requirements (SR 1.4).
+More specifically, Croatia's domestic legislative framework does not impose sanctions on Account Holders and Controlling Persons for providing a false self-certification.